enkr1/my_wordpress/wp-content/themes/skt-software/readme.txt

 For any help you can mail us at support[at]sktthemes.com

 == Changelog ==
+= 3.0 =
+*      Resolved Issue Of Default widget if unassigned the UI doesn't show properly.

+= 2.1 =
+*      Sidebar ID and Class Generation Resolved.

 = 2.0 =
 *      Rectified the illustration image on banner.
 	   Validated Cart Count number and link.